Azure/azure-functions-sql-extension/docs/SetupGuide_DotnetOutOfProc.md

 .NET Isolated introduces a new binding model, slightly different from the binding model exposed in .NET Core 3 Azure Functions.
 More information can be [found here](https://github.com/Azure/azure-functions-dotnet-worker/wiki/.NET-Worker-bindings).
 Please review our samples for usage information.

 ## Key differences with .NET (Isolated Process)

 Please refer to the functions documentation [here](https://learn.microsoft.com/azure/azure-functions/dotnet-isolated-in-process-differences)

-- Because .NET isolated projects run in a separate worker process, bindings can't take advantage of rich binding classes, such as ICollector<T>, IAsyncCollector<T>, and CloudBlockBlob.
+- Because .NET isolated projects run in a separate worker process, bindings can't take advantage of rich binding classes, such as ICollector&lt;T&gt;, IAsyncCollector&lt;T&gt;, and CloudBlockBlob.
 - There's also no direct support for types inherited from underlying service SDKs, such as SqlCommand.
 Instead, bindings rely on strings, arrays, and serializable types, such as plain old class objects (POCOs).
 - For HTTP triggers, you must use HttpRequestData and HttpResponseData to access the request and response data.
 This is because you don't have access to the original HTTP request and response objects when running out-of-process.